-- Activate the Num Lock key to enter numeric information. - Deactivate the Num Lock key to control cursor movement. - Enter special characters when used in conjunction with the Alt key.
+- Activate the Num Lock key to enter numeric information. - · Deactivate the Num Lock key to control cursor movement. - Enter special characters when used in conjunction with the Alt key.
 This is done by holding down the Alt key while entering a numeric value on the keypad.
 The special characters are determined by the code page used by your operating system.
-Refer to "Special Characters" for more information.
 Code pages vary by language.

-Function Keys for Windows Interface
+Function keys for Windows interface